Allie-Kim/TIL/AngularJS/two-way-binding-problem-in-Korean.md

 ### Root Causes
 Composed characters like Korean, Japanease and Chinese fire composition events which are compositionstart, compositioneupdate and compositionend.
-'compositionend' event is not fired when blur or focusout from the <input> only in IE(11).
+'compositionend' event is not fired when blur or focusout from the input, textarea etc.. only in IE(11).

 ### Solution
 'krInput' directive